-If you are a U.S. citizen, resident alien living abroad, or if you have foreign income, it’s not uncommon for your tax situation to be maddeningly complicated.
+If you are a U.S. citizen, resident alien living abroad, or if you have foreign income, it’s fairly common for you to have a complicated tax situation.
 There are steps you can take to mitigate this problem however.
-Keep informed, do your research, and you’ll be able to take advantage of all of the deductions, credits and other tax saving opportunities available to you.
+As your accountant, it’s our job to keep you informed, do the research, and take advantage of all of the deductions, credits and other tax saving opportunities available to you.

 1. Foreign Earned Income Exclusion

 U.S. citizens and residents who live and work outside the U.S. may be eligible for the foreign earned income exclusion which will reduce taxable income.
 By way of this exclusion, citizens and residents may be able to exclude all or a portion of their foreign wage or self-employment income from their federal income tax liability.